rsarsahay/Password-Generator-Tool/README.md

  ->The second loop will generate a random string of length entered by the user – 4 and add to the password variable.
    Here we minus 4 to the length of the user because we already generate the string of length 4.

-We have done this because we want a password which must contain an uppercase, a lowercase, a digit, and a special symbol.
+I have done this because I want a password which must contain an uppercase, a lowercase, a digit, and a special symbol.

 Now the password is set to the pass_str() variable.
  ->Button() widget used to display button on our window